Which Tiny House Water Heater Should I Buy? Advice From A Full Time Tiny Houser

 BUY NOW

-I’ve detailed why I don’t recommend this company for tiny house hot water heaters in this post.
+I’ve detailed why I don’t recommend this company for tiny home water heaters in this post.
 The biggest issue I had was when I received my first unit, I noticed an odd rattle inside it.
 I decided to open it up, only to find the internal vent loose, so all the carbon monoxide created by the unit would have blown right into my house instead of venting outside.
 That could have killed me.

-Now there are some reasons that people like these units.
+Now, there are some reasons that people like these units.
 First off, it’s designed for RVs and campers, so it can handle lower flow rates than some of the competitors.
-At 1.5 GPM this will be able to run a low flow shower head or a sink, but not really both at once.
+At 1.5 GPM this will be able to run a low-flow shower head or a sink, but not really both at once.

-To be fair, Precision Temp is very transparent about this, but I didn’t understand what 55k BTUs really meant practically even after reviewing their site and literature.
+To be fair, Precision Temp is very transparent about this, but I didn’t understand what 55,000 BTUs really meant practically even after reviewing their site and literature.

 Eco Temp L5 hot water heater